The best souvenirs from Mexico for great travel gifts

 From this state, I will only mention the pretty Mexican town of Taxco, where we of course find the very famous and sought Taxco silver.

-Silver in Taxco is sold at an extremely good price, and you can find all sorts of objects made with silver.
+Silver in Taxco is sold at an extremely competitive price, and a wide range of objects made from silver is available.

 Modern designs, unique souvenirs made in silver, silver key chains, silver jewelry combined with natural stones, ornaments, mirror and photo frames, jewelry boxes, you name it.